gobbios/teachingdemos/README.md

 This repository contains code examples and shiny apps I wrote for teaching purposes.

-In order to start any of the apps remotely, you need the `shiny` and the `devtools` packages.
+In order to start any of the apps remotely, you need the `shiny` package.

 ## network null models

-This app illustrates the use of randomizations in the context of hypothesis testing in the context of social networks.
+This app illustrates the use of randomizations for hypothesis testing in the context of social networks.
 It requires the `igraph` package installed.

 `shiny::runGitHub("teachingdemos", "gobbios", subdir = "shiny_apps/network_null_models")`